SilviadelPiano/University-Projects/README.md

 This project is almost finished.
 I've been developing it with Jessica Brandi and Gianluca Circelli.

-It follows a business process lifecycle: from designing the BMPN model, analyzing it, performing simulation and execution with Bizagi Modeler and Bizagi Studio, exploring the opportunities of RPA (Robotic Process Automation) with UiPath and doing process mining with tools like ProM and similar.
+It follows a business process lifecycle: designing the BMPN model, analyzing it, performing simulation and execution with Bizagi Modeler and Bizagi Studio, exploring the opportunities of RPA (Robotic Process Automation) with UiPath and doing process mining with tools like ProM and similar.
 As soon as it's finished, more information on it will be provided.

 #### **Mobile Application and Cloud Computing**